 Governance Block

 The second block of data in the S121 Explicit Text Format is the Governance Block.
 The S121 Governance objects carry the high level information that describe the context of the dataset.
 Governance information is a specialized type of metadata that is in excess of the metadata defined to allow discovery and interpretation of a dataset.
 The governance information is the preamble to the “list of points” that forms the body of the data submitted.
-It is often the legal title, legal reference number and legal preamble text to a set of data.
+It is often the title, reference number and preamble text to a set of data.

 In the S121 schema multiple governance objects and multiple Basic Administrative Unit objects are permitted.
 This is in the database holding Marine Limit and Boundary data.
 For simplicity only one Metadata Block, one Governance Block and one Basic Administrative Unit (BAUnit) Block are permitted in the explicit exchange format.